 WooCommerce vs Shopify: An overview introduction

 Firstly, WooCommece is well-known as an open-source platform developed on WordPress.
-It is used for store owners to design their online shopping websites in their own styles.
-At the time this plugin launched, it becomes dramatically popular thanks to the great functionalities in creating an online shopping system.
+It is used by store owners to design their online shopping websites in their own styles.
+At the time this plugin launched, it becomes dramatically popular thanks to its great functionalities in creating an online shopping system.
 Since this plugin is provided both Free and Premium versions, you can try the free one before deciding to purchase the premium package.

 On the other hand, Shopify is a powerful eCommerce platform for not only large-scale online stores but also online retailers.
-Thus, it will provide the marketing, payment, and shipping services to serve customers efficiently.
+Thus, it will provide marketing, payment, and shipping services to serve customers efficiently.
 Besides that, as this plugin also comes with a large number of eye-catching templates, you can easily modify and develop it.

 The price comparison

 As you can see from the comparison above, all versions of Shopify have set pricing while Woocommerce is free at a basic version.
 Thus, you can install the free version to check out the basic features of WooCommerce.
 When you feel everything is good, you can upgrade the version from basic to starter, plus, and pro.
 The price you have to pay is extra costs, such as security, hosting, or domain name.
 That means it’s very flexible and convenient for you and other users to explore.

 Shopify is vice versa.
 If you desire to install and use it for your online store, you have to pay from $29 to $299 per month.
 However, the pricing packages are included hosting, domain name, and security.